-The Clinician-Administered PTSD Scale, or CAPS, is the "gold standard" for PTSD assessment and diagnosis for both military veteran and civilian trauma survivors.
-There are several different training tools available for learning to administer a CAPS or CAPS-CA (version for children and adolescents).
+The Clinician-Administered PTSD Scale, or CAPS, is the "gold standard" for PTSD assessment and diagnosis for both military Veteran and civilian trauma survivors.
+There are technical manuals and CD-ROM training tools available for learning to administer a CAPS or CAPS-CA (version for children and adolescents).

 Also see the following articles for information:

-Search their online catalogue for a list of products available for the CAPS (which includes the CAPS-CA).
-For both the CAPS and the CAPS-CA, there is an interview booklet, interview guide, and technical manual as well as a continuing education (CE) questionnaire and evaluation form.
+Search their online list of products available for the CAPS (which includes the CAPS-CA).
+For both the CAPS and the CAPS-CA, there is an interview booklet, interview guide, and technical manual available, as well as a continuing education (CE) questionnaire and evaluation form for the CAPS.